 Delaware Emergency Management Agency (DEMA) is the lead agency for coordination of comprehensive emergency preparedness and response.
 The governor has appointed the Director of DEMA as the State Incident Commander by Executive Order #13.
-State of Delaware designates the DE DNREC as the agency unit responsible for the response to oil and hazardous substances.
+The State of Delaware designates the Delaware Department of Natural Resources and Environmental Control (DNREC) as the agency unit responsible for the response to oil and hazardous substances.

-24-hour notification number is (800) 662-8802
+24-hour notification number is (800) 662-8802.

+ii.
 District of Columbia